jonlinnell/jonlinnell.co.uk/content/blog/2022-08-17-spread-operator-performance.md

 ---
-title: Is the Spread operator in JavaScript really that slow?
+title: How slow is the Spread operator in JavaScript?
 date: 2022-08-17T10:00:00.000Z
 keywords: js
 heroimage: